sesphelan/LensingResearch/README.md

 Then, once these mins and maxes are added to the original text file as its second line, run partition.py on the same text file to partition the data into as many partitions as desired.
 This takes two command line parameters, the name of the text file to be partitioned, and the number of partitions desired (defaults to 5).
 If no partitions are needed, these two scripts do not need to be regarded.
+This file partitions based on ranges of RA.

 The default text file, CrossTest.txt only holds the data of a known Einstein cross, and was used to test the accuracy of my solution.
 The file OLDLens.py contains another working solution, but without a quadtree (and is therefore much less efficient).
 All other files were provided to me by Fabio in the creation of the Quadtree.